FTLam11/fronk-tolks/elixir-intro.md

 ## OOP

-Most people embarking on their programming journey are likely to start by learning OOP. *Survey audience first language*
+Most people embarking on their programming journey are likely to start by learning OOP. **Activity:** *Survey audience first language*

 Starting from raw procedural code we often develop in this manner:

 * Brute force blobs of code to accomplish some tasks
 * Analyze and extract classes
 * Specify data attributes
-* Define public methods to expose behavior
+* Add behavior by exposing public methods
 * Replace code blobs by instantiating objects with initial state and then calling methods on the objects to get some return value and/or cause side effects

-In OOP, we model the real world using classes, creating objects that hold state, and change the world by calling methods on objects.
+In OOP, we model the real world using classes, create objects that hold state, and change the world by calling methods on objects.

 ---